TAKE ACTION

 We also have additional information available on our SNAP Overpayments page.

-Tell Nebraska’s members of Congress it’s time for positive immigration laws and stability for local families and communities.
+The country’s immigration laws have not been meaningfully updated in nearly 40 years.
+Call or email Nebraska’s members of Congress to tell them it’s time for positive, updated immigration laws that create stability for local families and communities.

 You can use the example script provided.
 Choose a few points that matter most to you.